 When and where to coffee nap

-At home or on the go: Coffee naps are perfect for drivers battling fatigue.
-They’re also a lifesaver if you’re pulling an all-nighter, catching an early train, or recovering from a gruelling commute.
-Wherever you are, just find a quiet spot, sip your coffee, and let the magic happen.
+At home or on the go: it can help if you’re fighting tiredness on a long drive, on an early train, or after a rough commute.
+Wherever you are, find a quiet spot, drink the coffee, and take the short nap.

 Sharper focus: Beat the afternoon slump and make better decisions.